 What It Really Means: A dizzy symbol.

-It would be way more romantic if it was a shooting star, but it is good to know that there's an emoji to tell the world we're feeling out of sorts when we're too dizzy to type.
+It would be way more romantic if it was a shooting star, but it is good to know that there's an emoji to tell the world we're feeling out of sorts when we're too dizzy for words.

 What We Think It Means: A mysterious figure heading to/falling into another dimension.